yungyuc/nsd_24sp/project/YJack0000/README.md

   - **Bindings & Interface**: Python

 ## Problem to Solve
 Understanding the dynamics of natural selection and ecosystem evolution involves complex interactions among organisms and their environments.
-SimSel aims to provide a simplified yet powerful simulation environment where users can define various organisms, their genetic makeup, and environmental factors, to observe how natural selection unfolds over generations.
+SimEvo aims to provide a simplified yet powerful simulation environment where users can define various organisms, their genetic makeup, and environmental factors, to observe how natural selection unfolds over generations.
 In this context, the implementation of spatial indexing algorithms plays a critical role.
 Efficient spatial indexing is essential for managing the simulation's computational complexity, enabling the simulation to handle large numbers of organisms and their interactions within the environment accurately and swiftly.

 ## Prospective Users

-SimSel is aimed at a broad audience interested in evolutionary biology, including:
+SimEvo is aimed at a broad audience interested in evolutionary biology, including:
 - **Educators and Students**: For teaching and learning evolutionary concepts through interactive simulations.
 - **Researchers**: For conducting experiments on evolutionary strategies and hypotheses.
 - **Hobbyists**: For exploring the principles of evolution in a virtual environment.

 ## System Architecture
-SimSel comprises a high-performance simulation engine written in C++ for handling the complex computations of natural selection dynamics efficiently.
+SimEvo comprises a high-performance simulation engine written in C++ for handling the complex computations of natural selection dynamics efficiently.
 Python bindings, created using pybind11, make this engine accessible to users who can interact with the simulation using a simple Python API.

 ### Components: